smyrgeorge/sqlx4k/README.md

 ![GitHub issues](https://img.shields.io/github/issues/smyrgeorge/sqlx4k)
 [![Kotlin](https://img.shields.io/badge/kotlin-2.0.20-blue.svg?logo=kotlin)](http://kotlinlang.org)

-A small non-blocking database driver written in Kotlin for the Native platform.
+A high-performance, non-blocking database driver for PostgreSQL, MySQL, and SQLite, written in Kotlin Native.
-Under the hood, it uses the sqlx library from the Rust ecosystem.
-_In the future, we may provide a pure Kotlin driver implementation._
+Looking to build efficient, cross-platform applications with Kotlin Native.

 The project is in a very early stage; thus, breaking changes and bugs should be expected.